 - Use the name and personal pronouns that are consistent with how the individual lives publicly.
 When possible, ask which pronoun or term the subject prefers.

 NLGJA Stylebook Supplement

-NLGJA’s Stylebook Supplement on LGBT Terminology is intended to complement the prose stylebooks of individual publications, as well as the Associated Press stylebook, the leading stylebook in US newsrooms.
+NLGJA’s Stylebook Supplement on LGBT Terminology is intended to complement the prose stylebooks of individual publications, as well as the Associated Press Stylebook, the leading stylebook in U.S. newsrooms.
 It reflects the NLGJA mission of inclusive coverage of LGBT people.
-You can obtain a copy of the Stylebook by request, or by visiting us at www.nlgja.org.
+You can obtain a copy of the stylebook by request, or online at www.nlgja.org.